opensearch-project/documentation-website/_observing-your-data/alerting/monitors.md

 # Monitors

-Proactively monitor your data in OpenSearch with alerting and anomaly detection.
-Set up alerts to receive notifications when your data exceeds certain thresholds.
-Anomaly detection uses machine learning (ML) to automatically detect any outliers in your streaming data.
-You can pair anomaly detection with alerting to ensure that you're notified as soon as an anomaly is detected.
+Proactively monitor your data in OpenSearch with features available in Alerting and Anomaly Detection.
+For example, you can pair Anomaly Detection with Alerting to ensure that you're notified as soon as an anomaly is detected by setting up a detector to automatically detect outliers in your streaming data and monitors alert you through notifications when data exceeds certain thresholds.

 ## Monitor types